xtuml/otel2puml/README.md

 ## Installation

-There are two ways to set up this project: manual installation or using a devcontainer (recommended).
+There are two ways to set up this project: manual installation (both for usage and development) or using a devcontainer (development).

 ### Manual Installation